sabof/project-explorer/README.md

     Files and directories matching this regex won't be traversed

+##### pe/omit-gitignore

+    Omit files based on .gitignore.
+Directories containing only ignored files won't be shown.

 ##### pe/side

     Set to 'left or 'right, depending on which side you want the sidebar to appear